Venezuelans vote on future of "Chavista" socialism

 Electoral authorities said voting was going smoothly and that there was no evidence of irregularities.
 Given the deep mutual mistrust on both sides, some worry that a close or contested result could spark unrest.

-Polls were due to close at 6 p.m.
-(6:30 p.m.
-ET/2230 GMT), but voting continued past that in some places to accommodate queues.

-Sunday's vote was the first presidential election in two decades without Chavez on the ballot.
-In many ways, though, it is all about the late president, who was viewed by the poor as a messiah for giving them a political voice and for funnelling billions of dollars of oil revenue into social programs.
+Sunday's vote is the first presidential election in two decades without Chavez on the ballot.
+In many ways, though, it is all about the late president, who was viewed by the poor as a messiah for giving them a political voice and for funneling billions of dollars of oil revenue into social programs.

 Maduro campaigned as a loyal disciple of Chavez, repeatedly calling himself an "apostle" and "son" of the late president.
 Chavez gave Maduro a huge boost by publicly endorsing him in his final speech in December before heading to Cuba for his last cancer operation.